Skip to Content

 30papernapkin decoupage ideas

-Fabric is another fun material to decoupage with; check out this amazing Kaffe Fassett decoupaged vase.
+Fabric is another fun material to use for decoupage; check out this amazing Kaffe Fassett decoupaged vase.

-For other craft types and technique tutorials, check out the tips for sewing on paper, by hand or with a sewing machine.
-Also, ensuring you have these craft essentials is a good idea.
+For other craft types and technique tutorials, check out the tips for sewing on paper, by hand, or with a sewing machine.
+It’s also a good idea to ensure you have these craft essentials.

 Robin Black